 Space Utilisation Audits

-UniSA has conducted physical audits of the teaching and meeting spaces on its metropolitan campuses since 2006.
-The audit results are used to inform ongoing capital works programs, including the need for additional or modified general teaching and meeting spaces.
+UniSA has conducted physical audits of its teaching and meeting spaces since 2006.
+The audit results inform ongoing capital works programs, including the need for additional or modified general teaching and meeting spaces.

 The annual audit occurs in the busiest week for room bookings during the year (typically Week 4 of Study Period 2).
-It involves teams of auditors visiting each teaching and meeting space every hour from 8 am to 9 pm throughout the entire week and counting how many people are using the room.
+Auditors visit each teaching and meeting space every hour from 8 am to 9 pm throughout the entire week and count how many people are using the room.

 Access to the UniSpace directories is password protected.